epdm/epdm.github.io/fishbone_ishikawa_diagrams.md

 * The 5 M's (used in manufacturing industry):
     - Machine (technology)
     - Method (process)
-    - Material (Includes Raw Material, Consumables and Information.),
+    - Material (Includes Raw Material, Consumables and Information)
-    - Man Power (physical work)/Mind Power
+    - Man/mind Power (physical work)
     - Measurement (Inspection)

 * The 8 P's (primarily used in service marketing industry):